Parents and Children

 Apologize when mistaken

-Being a good sport when you lose a game or a thing
+Being a good sport when you lose a game or something of value

 Perseverance: